Church attendance: Statistics

 Ash Wednesday and Good Friday are two days within the Christian penitential season of Lent that are popular days for churchgoing.
-The image on the left depicts a Evangelical Lutheran Mass on Ash Wednesday while the image on the right depicts a Roman Catholic Good Friday service.
+The image on the left depicts an Evangelical Lutheran Mass on Ash Wednesday while the image on the right depicts a Roman Catholic Good Friday service.

 The Gallup International, a self-reporting survey conducted via telephone, indicates that 37% of Americans report that they attend religious services weekly or near-weekly in 2013.
 Self-reporting surveys conducted online indicate substantially lower weekly attendance rates, and methods of measurement that do not rely on self-reporting estimate even lower rates; for instance, a 2005 study published in the Journal for the Scientific Study of Religion found that just 22% of Americans attend services weekly.
 This compares to other countries' claims such as 15% of French citizens, 10% of British citizens, 8.8% of Australian citizens and 5.6% of Dutch citizens.
 In the U.K., in 2011, an average once-a-week attendance in Anglican churches went down by 0.3% compared with 2012, thus exhibiting a stabilizing trend.
 Previously, starting from 2000, an average rate of weekly church attendance in Britain was dropping down 1% annually.
 In 2013, the Pew Research Center reported that 37% of all Americans attended church on a weekly basis.
 In its turn, Gallup estimated the once-a-week church attendance of the Americans in 2013 as 39%.

 Based on 1990–1991 data, it was estimated that the country with the highest rate of church attendance in the world was Nigeria (89%) and with the lowest – the Soviet Union (2%).
 Nigeria's data was notable, as Nigeria is very religiously diverse – the population is 50.1% Muslim and 48.2% Christian.
 The state authorities in the USSR, which dissolved in 1991, discouraged church construction; they had a hostile relationship with traditional organized religions and instead promoted Marxist-Leninist ideology, which espoused state atheism.